y0ungk/ratatoskr/README.md

 ratatoskr
 =========

-A flask microservice as a façade of external email services to allow failover to another service
+A flask microservice as a façade of external email services to allow failover

 ## Requirements